Skip to main content

 opts.save_to_file

-save_to_file: file - allows downloading the file directly to disk, bypassing in-memory storage.
-Instead of file, specify the name and path where to save the file.
+save_to_file: file - allows downloading a file directly to disk, bypassing memory storage.
+Instead of file, specify the name and path to save the file.
 When using this option, everything related to data is ignored (content check in check_content, response.data will be empty, etc.).

 opts.data_as_buffer

-data_as_buffer: 0 - determines whether to return data as a String (0) or as a Buffer object (1), String is returned by default
+data_as_buffer: 0 - determines whether to return data as a String (0) or as a Buffer object (1), default returns a String

 opts.bypass_cloudflare

-bypass_cloudflare: 0 - automatic bypass of CloudFlare JavaScript protection using the Chrome browser (1 - enabled, 0 - disabled)
+bypass_cloudflare: 0 - automatic CloudFlare JavaScript protection bypass using Chrome browser (1 - enabled, 0 - disabled)

 opts.follow_meta_refresh